abacusmodeling/abacus-develop/docs/advanced/input_files/input-main.md

 - **Type**: Boolean
 - **Description**: At around the end of 2022 we made a new implementation of the CG method for relax and cell-relax calculations.
 But the old implementation was also kept.
 To use the new method, set relax_new to true.
 To use the old one, set it to false.
 - **Default**: True

+### relax_scale_force

+- **Type**: Real
+- **Description**: This parameter is only relavant when `relax_new` is set to True.
+It controls the size of the first CG step.
+A smaller value means the first step along a new CG direction is smaller.
+This might be helpful for large systems, where it is safer to take a smaller initial step to prevent the collapse of the whole configuration.
+- **Default**: 0.5

 ### cell_factor